cbonoz/xrp23/README.md

 Witness is a high throughput data validation platform built on ripple EVM where every piece of data gets a unique smart contract, URL, and verifiable audit history.

 <!-- Built for the XRP EVM 2023 hackathon

 Demo video:  -->

+You must ensure you have the XRP Ledger Devnet added to your metamask config, otherwise metamask may not be able to connect.
+Follow the guide here: https://opensource.ripple.com/docs/evm-sidechain/connect-metamask-to-xrpl-evm-sidechain/

 ## Inspiration